by Tim Gilmore, 9/22/2017

 Technically, Irma wasn’t the first hurricane to hit Jacksonville since Dora in 1964, because Irma didn’t hit Jacksonville.
 Irma hit Florida.
 All of it.

-When I was 20, I finished typing a story as a tornado ripped all the trees off the street, Colonial Avenue, outside my little house.
-I’d heard a train rumble loud and close, but hadn’t realized that train roared through the trees until a friend called to check on me.
+When I was 20, I finished typing a story as a tornado ripped the trees from the street, Colonial Avenue, outside my little house.
+I’d heard a train rumble loud and close, but hadn’t realized that train roared through the oaks until a friend called to check on me.

 I watched Matthew from my Riverside front porch.
 I watched Irma from the same front porch.